gdnsd/gdnsd/docs/Security.md

 CVE Assigned: No
 Observed/Reported in the wild: No
 Explanation: gdnsd can be built with the configure argument ``--enable-developer``, which turns on a large number of runtime assertions that abort execution with specific log output about the failed assertion.
 There was one such assertion that was faulty, and could be violated by network input with a carefully crafted, unusual packet.
 The rest of the code didn't actually rely on the assumption of this faulty assertion, so in production builds (which lacked the assertion) this wasn't capable of causing a problem.
 However, if one were running a non-production `--enable-developer` build of these releases exposed to the Internet (e.g. hunting for other bugs?), it could be easily killed with a single packet.
 Note this wasn't a crash: the code willfully exited with a fatal error message in this case.

+* 3.2.1 and 2.4.3 - 2019-07-19 - Stack corruption with invalid zonefile input data
+Versions affected: 3.0.0 -> 3.2.0 (for the ipv4 variant), 1.0 -> 3.2.0 (for the ipv6 variant)
+CVEs: CVE-2019-13951 (ipv4) CVE-2019-13952 (ipv6)
+Observed/Reported in the wild: No
+Explanation: Frederic Cambus ran an AFL fuzz test against gdnsd's zonefile parser, and found two related bugs in the parsing of IPv4 and IPv6 addresses.
+In both cases, the IP address strings gathered up by the Ragel-based parser were memcpy()'d to a stack buffer of small size with no bounds checking.
+If the data is too long, this trashes the stack and crashes (or if built with hardening compiler flags, aborts execution as expected).
+The vector for exploitation is control of the local authoritative zone files on the disk of the server.
+Arguably that makes it a limited local exploit at best, as it requires server access as well as obtaining the permissions of the uid that controls the zonefiles and/or that the daemon runs as, which are arguably already more-impactful than this specific crash.
+Still, it could be a more-serious issue for a DNS service hoster which takes raw zonefile or IP address data from client users and places it into gdnsd zonefiles without doing any input validation first.
+The fixes are included in actual releases of 2.4.3 and 3.2.1, and the fix is also ported into the github branches for 1.x, 2.1.x, 2.2.x, 3.0.x, and 3.1.x for those that might need to patch other versions.